tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book 08-.md

 * scalars are Unicode scalar values, which can be characters or diacritics
 * Grapheme clusters are one or more scalar values

+### Slicing Strings

-### 08.03 `HashMap`s
+## 08.03 `HashMap`s

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU2MDg1NjY1LC05OTA0ODk5OTQsMzI1Nz
-I5Njc3LDEzMzMxNjA1NTEsLTI1OTA3MzAyOSwxMjQzNjgzNzEx
-XX0=
+eyJoaXN0b3J5IjpbLTEzODcyNDI1NDMsLTk5MDQ4OTk5NCwzMj
+U3Mjk2NzcsMTMzMzE2MDU1MSwtMjU5MDczMDI5LDEyNDM2ODM3
+MTFdfQ==
 -->